 There are different areas in our brain-cortex which control different aspects of our behavior and actions.

 To cut things short.
-Even if these are more or less theories (of which some points have been proven to a certain degree) we know that the part of our brain that is responsible for creating memories is also respinsible for controlling emotions.
-And that’s why it is such more easy to learn something when you can get an emotional connection to it.
+Even if these are more or fewer theories (of which some points have been proven to a certain degree) we know that the part of our brain that is responsible for creating memories is also responsible for controlling emotions.
+And that’s why it is much easier to learn something when you can get an emotional connection to it.
 Or rather to a memory.
 And that’s why iknow is so effective because they do exactly that.

 Each sentence tells a little story.